takiatah/snake-game/README.md

 2. Open the project in your preferred Java IDE (such as IntelliJ IDEA, Eclipse, or VS Code), or compile it from the command line.

-3. Run `StartGame.java`..
+3. Run `StartGame.java`

-Or download the `snake-game-1.0-SNAPSHOT.jar`.. file and open the file to run
+Or download the `snake-game-1.0-SNAPSHOT.jar` file and open the file to run